yzhang3000/cac-3-sinclair-zx81-lambda-8300-clone/README.md

 # cac-3-sinclair-zx81-lambda-8300-clone
-documents and manual for cac-3 computer

 ---
+Documents and manual for the CAC-3 computer
+---
-CAC-3 is a Sinclair ZX81/Lambda 8300 clone.
+## CAC-3 is a Sinclair ZX81/Lambda 8300 clone.
+---

-## Specifications:
+### Specifications:
 ---
 manufacturer: 东深科教公司
 cpu:    Z80A